commoncathode/XBR/README.md

 **Operation**

 Version 1 of the interface (or controller) is extremely simple in operation, designed to simply pass radio traffic automatically between two transcievers.
 It is not capable of linking repeaters or connecting to AllStar/Echolink.
 There is an impolite ID function that transmits on both radios every 10 minutes, non-adjustable.
 The tail is 500mS, non-adjustable.
 The ID function may be suitable for most users, but please follow your local governance for amateur radio operation.
 As I am in the US, the controller includes an active-low contact for disabling the repeater remotely to comply with FCC Part 97 regulations.
+There are many features I wish to add, but the intent was to develop a working, robust interface that provided reliable, legal operation of a cross-band repeater system at a base level.

 **Revisions**